 GDPR requirements for subprocessors

-Article 28 of GDPR spells out the rules pretty clearly.
-When you engage a subprocessor, you can't just hand over the data and hope for the best.
-The regulation requires specific safeguards and documentation.
+Article 28 of the GDPR spells out the rules pretty clearly: subprocessors are heavily regulated under privacy laws like the General Data Protection Regulation (Article 28) and the CCPA.
+When you engage a subprocessor, you can’t just hand over the data and hope for the best.
+These data protection laws require specific safeguards and documentation.

-First, you need written contracts with every subprocessor.
-These contracts must include specific clauses about data protection, security measures, and breach notification procedures.
-The GDPR doesn't give you wiggle room here - it's a hard requirement.
+You must have a written Data Processing Agreement with every subprocessor.
+These contracts must include specific clauses about data handling, confidentiality, and breach notification procedures.
+The GDPR doesn’t give you wiggle room here—compliance with data protection laws is a hard requirement.

 Second, you must inform data subjects (and often your clients) about which subprocessors you use.
 Transparency isn’t optional under GDPR.
 People have a right to know where their data is going and who’s handling it.